Positives

 Uneven Terrain

-This is a chunder buster so it’s got a great feel when bombing through tracked out powder.
-It doesn’t bounce you around at all and it can also help you get around rutted up mogul type of snow rather well but not perfectly.
-The Burton Flight Attendant is a stiffer board compared to most out there these days so it will take more work than some at the end of a crowded Saturday.
+This is a chunder buster, so it’s got a great feel when bombing through tracked-out powder.
+It doesn’t bounce you around at all, and it can also help you get around rutted-up mogul-type snow rather well, but not perfectly.
+The Burton Flight Attendant is a stiffer board compared to most out there these days, so it will take more work than some at the end of a crowded Saturday.

 Edge Hold

-The Burton Flight Attendant feels like it has great grip in medium to softer snow but as it starts to go from Medium to hard you feel it let go pretty quickly compared to many freeride boards out there with more going on with the sidecut.
-If you ride in places that often have hard to icy snow you might want to look for another board.
-Even after an edge tune by a guy who’s been doing this for 20+ years it helped but still didn’t have the grip I was hoping for on those harder days.
+The Burton Flight Attendant feels like it has great grip in medium to softer snow, but as it starts to go from Medium to hard, you feel it let go pretty quickly compared to many freeride boards out there with more going on with the sidecut.
+If you ride in places that often have hard-to-icy snow, you might want to look for another board.
+Even after an edge tune by a guy who’s been doing this for 20+ years, it helped but it still didn’t have the grip I was hoping for on those harder days.

 Switch

-The balanced freeride geometry sidecut with the Burton Flight Attendant helps it ride better switch than you would think.
-The Flight Attendants switch-ability is impressive which surprised me for a board this tapered.
-It’s not going to blow your mind if you come from riding a twin but if you come from a tapered board it will be better than you thought.
-You can still feel that big ass nose dragging behind you riding switch but it’s doable for sure.
+The balanced freeride geometry sidecut with the Burton Flight Attendant helps it ride better than you would think.
+The Flight Attendants switch-ability is impressive, which surprised me for this tapered board.
+It’s not going to blow your mind if you come from riding a twin, but if you come from a tapered board, it will be better than you thought.
+You can still feel that big ass nose dragging behind your riding switch, but it’s doable for sure.

 Jibbing